obi298/2FA-with-Python/README.md

 <br>

 # Introduction

 One-Time Password(OTP) is a password that is used for one login session on a user's device.
 OTPs can be delivered to users through text messages, authenticator apps, email, and more.
 It can be used as an additional layer of security for users to confirm their identities.
+PyOTP is a Python library that is used to generate and verify one-time passwords.
+It is used to implement MFA solutions in login systems.
-The purpose of this lab is to learn about OTP and how it can be used in real world scenarios.
+The purpose of this lab was to learn about how 2FA solutions are used in the real world.

 <br>
 <br>